 - Let Your Pet Decide Where They Feel Safe

 During a storm, you may notice that your pet always runs off to the same area that acts as their ‘safe space’.
 Sometimes, this may be areas with tiled floors where your dog can be grounded from electric shocks.
 Wherever your dog chooses, aim to make it more comfortable by putting their bed and favorite toys there.
 You could invest in some white noise machines to buffer the noises given off by the thunder.
 If you can provide some soundproofing to the area, this is even better.
+Take a look at our review of dog beds for more options.

 - Reward Year-Round Calm Behavior

 While it may be tempting to try and calm your dog every time they exhibit fearful behavior, you may be inadvertently worsening their separation anxiety.
 While you don’t want to scold your dog, you still don’t want to make their anxiety issue worse.
-Instead, you can work on getting your hound to settle on command, putting a special indoor leash on them, having them lie down, and rewarding and reinforcing calm behavior.
+Instead, you can work on getting your pup to settle on command, putting a special indoor leash on them, having them lie down, and rewarding and reinforcing calm behavior.
 Practice this when there is no storm so that when thunder starts for real, your pooch knows what to do.

 - Distract Your Dog